LittleFish-Coder/azure-bicep-auto-deploy/README.md

 ```

 #### Deployment Process
-The deployment will take about 10-15 minutes to complete, depending on the resources being created
+The deployment will take about 10-15 minutes to complete, depending on the resources being created.
 You can check the deployment status in the Azure Portal under `Resource groups -> deployments`.
 If no errors occur, then the process is complete and you can start using the resources.

 ## Reference